lhahner/plitra-transpiler/README.md

 | PICTURE/PIC        | yes, complete    |

 ### Regarding Comments
-Please be aware that alle the comments provided will be excluded in the transpiled java code.
+Please be aware that all the comments provided will be excluded in the transpiled java code.
 Also currently large lines of comments will cause an error an make the program fail.
 If you have large amount of comments in your copybook I recommend to remove them.
 Anyways, small amounts of comments like `/*Example Text*/` Will be removed.